Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 3.md

 To create your own namespace (for example, sandbox), select the commands below, if not, skip this step:

 In this example, we are going to deploy in the default namespace.
 Namespaces are a Kubernetes logical construct used for separating Objects.
-If you are deploying this on a local cluster, you can create a sandbox namespace using the command kubectl create ns sandbox.
+You will have to specify the namespace via "kubectl get deployments -n [namespace]

 Step 1:
 `kubectl create ns sandbox